Touch (1960s band): History

 After leaving The Kingsmen, Gallucci founded Don and the Goodtimes with drummer Bob Holden.
 An early version of the band included Jack Ely.
-They had a No. 20 pop hit in the US with "I Could Be So Good to You," produced and arranged by the legendary Jack Nitzsche.
+They had a No. 56 pop hit in the US with "I Could Be So Good to You," produced and arranged by the legendary Jack Nitzsche.
 By this time earlier Goodtimes members had been replaced by vocalist Jeff Hawks, guitarist Joey Newman and bassist/vocalist Ron "Buzz" Overman.

 By the end of 1967, following the release of Sgt.
 Pepper's Lonely Hearts Club Band, the Goodtimes were beginning to feel like they were "just rearranging the deck chairs on the Titanic" and felt the need to move on.
-Accordingly Gallucci and Hawks wrote what the sleevenotes to the Eclectic Discs CD reissue of the album calls the "Lysergic soaked" epic "Seventy Five".
-Gallucci, Hawks and Newman teamed up with Hauser and Bordonaro, and they set themselves up in a Moorish-style castle in the Hollywood Hills where they set to work on writing the songs for the album.
+Accordingly Gallucci and Hawks wrote what the sleevenotes to the Eclectic Discs CD reissue of the album calls the "lysergic soaked" epic "Seventy Five".
+Gallucci, Hawks, and Newman teamed up with Hauser and Bordonaro, and they set themselves up in a Moorish-style castle in the Hollywood Hills where they set to work on writing the songs for the album.

-After signing with Coliseum Records, but before recording Touch, the group recorded the music tracks for the Elyse Weinberg LP using the name "The Band of Thieves", after Elyse's song of the same name.
+After signing with Coliseum Records, but before recording Touch, the group recorded the music tracks for the Elyse Weinberg LP using the name "The Band of Thieves", after her song of the same name.
 Gene Shiveley engineered the sessions at Sunset Sound Recorders.

-The Touch recordings took place in an almost party-like atmosphere with such musical luminaries from the world of rock and psychedelia as Mick Jagger, Grace Slick and Jimi Hendrix attending the recordings at Sunset Sound with Shiveley producing.
+The Touch recordings took place in an almost party-like atmosphere with such musical luminaries from the world of rock and psychedelia as Mick Jagger, Grace Slick, and Jimi Hendrix attending the recordings at Sunset Sound with Shiveley producing.

-The band also released a single, "Miss Teach", both sides of which were taken from the album.
-The band folded soon after the release of the album for personal reasons.
+The band also released a single, "Miss Teach"/"We Feel Fine", from the album, but folded soon after for personal reasons.

 In an article for Record Collector, Kris Needs wrote that Touch has gone on to be "regarded as a cornerstone" of American progressive rock, and noted its status as a valuable collector's item until its 2004 reissue on the label Eclectic.
 He added of the record: